KHSDTC/Hackathon_Autumn2020/index.md

 During the session we will learn about __Python__ programming, __Data Manipulation__ and __Machine Learning__.

-## For whom is this Hackathon 101 intended?
+## For whom is Hackathon 101 intended?

 This session will be a __beginners-focused__ event and is suitable for anyone, including undergraduate and postgraduate (taught and research) students, Post-Docs and PIs.